 Below are key drivers of Intel's value that present opportunities for upside or downside to the current Trefis price estimate for Intel:

 For additional details, select a driver above or select a division from the interactive Trefis split for Intel at the top of the page.

-Intel manufactures and markets microprocessors used in servers, desktops and notebooks.
+Intel is best known for manufacturing and selling microprocessors used in servers, desktops, and notebooks.
 Microprocessors are a PC's central processing unit (CPU) or the brain behind the computer.
-A microprocessor is the single most important component that drives computer's power and performance.
+A microprocessor is the single most important component that drives a computer's power and performance.

 Both Intel and AMD have moved away from the idea of integrated graphics.
 These chips pack GPU within the CPU leading to much better graphics performance than one can get from traditional integrated graphics.

 New Windows versions are ARM-compatible which has opened up the market to ARM-based processor manufacturers.
 This market was traditionally been dominated by x86 processor architecture.
 This will challenge the dominance of Intel which could lose some market share in the future, on account of increasing competition.